adamsilver/fdpb/03-book-a-flight.md

 - Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date and sets focus to the text box, hiding the calendar at the same time.

 Whilst screen reader users *can* operate the calendar, it's not especially useful to them.
 Entering a date by typing directly into the text box is probably easier and quicker.
 In any case, we don't assume they won't use it.
 Instead, we adhere to principle 5, *give users choice* by letting them do either.

+---

+- should tabbing away from the calendar widget close the widget?

+Despite providing our own date picker, users don't have to use it.
+Instead, they can type directly into the text box unassisted if they choose, which speaks to principle 5, *offer choice*.

 #### Future Considerations